X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsubsection{LAXPC}

-The orbit-wise level 1 data was downloaded from AstroBrowse\footnote{\url{https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp}} and the data was processed using the \textsc{LAXPCsoftware22Aug15}\footnote{\url{http://astrosat-ssc.iucaa.in/uploads/laxpc/LAXPCsoftware22Aug15.zip}} \citep{Antia2021JApA...42...32A,Misra2021JApA...42...55M}. \textsc{LAXPCsoftware22Aug15} includes the relevant calibration files, responses and software to generate higher-level data products, including the merged event file for the full observation (\texttt{laxpc\_make\_event}).
+The orbit-wise level 1 data was downloaded from AstroBrowse\footnote{\url{https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp}} and the data was processed using the \textsc{LAXPCsoftware22Aug15}\footnote{\url{http://astrosat-ssc.iucaa.in/uploads/laxpc/LAXPCsoftware22Aug15.zip}} \citep{Antia2021JApA...42...32A,Misra2021JApA...42...55M}. \textsc{LAXPCsoftware22Aug15} includes the relevant calibration files, responses, and software to generate higher-level data products, including the merged event file for the full observation (\texttt{laxpc\_make\_event}).
 The intervals corresponding to Earth occultation and South Atlantic anomaly passages were excluded using the routine \texttt{laxpc\_make\_stdgti}.
 Using the built-in routines, the energy-dependent light curves, spectra, associated responses, background spectrum, and background light curves were extracted.
-For the analysis, we consider the data from the top layer (layer 1) due to its minimal background in 3--20~keV thus limiting the spectral analysis to the same energy range.
-For the analysis, the data from LAXPC 20 was considered as the other two units were not suitable for spectral analysis (LAXPC 10 has shown abnormal gain, and LAXPC 30 suffered a gas leak early in the mission).
-For the spectral analysis of the data, we assume a 3\% systematic error \citep{Bhargava2019MNRAS.488..720B, Bhargava2023ApJ...955..102B}.
+For the analysis, we consider the data from the top layer (layer 1) due to the minimal background in the 3--20~keV band, limiting the spectral analysis to the same energy range.
+For the analysis, only the data from LAXPC 20 were considered, as the other two units were not suitable for spectral analysis (LAXPC 10 has shown abnormal gain, and LAXPC 30 suffered a gas leak early in the mission).
+For the spectral analysis of the data, we assume a 3\% systematic error (in line with previous studies, e.g., \citealt{Bhargava2019MNRAS.488..720B}, \citetalias{Bhargava2023ApJ...955..102B}, etc.).